macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 80: June 20, 2019

+**Today's Progress**: #R5D80 Making a clone of NYT article page.
+The page has 9 ads which are annoying when you try to clone the page.
+I created a small IIFE to remove them all.
+16 of my fellow students we happier yesterday.
+Kata solved: @ #Hackerrank:"Halloween Sale" @ #Codewars:"Next smaller number with the same digits?" #100DaysOfCode #javascript #React #freeCodeCamp

+**Thoughts:** Rank 610 @ Codewars, 42259 @ Hackerrank 62209 @ Leetcode - 8 hours of study.
+Goals: Be the best a Microverse 2. finish React book, 3.
+Do the FCC projects, ongoing: update my CV.

 ## Day 79: June 19, 2019

 **Today's Progress**: #R5D79 Coded all day alone today because my coding partner's charger died.
 Solved: @ #Hackerrank:"Happy Ladybugs" @ #Codewars:"What time is it?" #100DaysOfCode #javascript #React #freeCodeCamp